pythonmentor/purbeurre-p8/README.md

 3. Install dependencies using the `pipenv install`
 4. For launch app first start virtual environement `pipenv shell`
 5. Current local database is empty for feed it `python manage.py makemigrations ` and `python manage.py migrate`
-6. Load products from OpenFoodFacts with `python manage.py load_products`